w3c/wai-tutorials/source/menus/flyout.html.erb.md

   - H4
 ---

-Fly-out menus (also: dropdown menus) are frequently used to give users the ability to access pages deep in the website’s structure.
+Fly-out menus (also: dropdown menus) are frequently used to give users the ability to access pages deep in the structure of the website by showing dropdown-like overlays.

-As interactive components, fly-out menus need to be developed with accessibility in mind to make sure that they are operable using assistive technologies and the keyboard.
-For people with reduced dexterity it is also important that submenus don’t snap back immediately when the mouse leaves the clickable area.
+They need to be operable using assistive technologies and the keyboard.
+For people with reduced dexterity it is also important that submenus don’t close immediately when the mouse leaves the clickable area.

-To make navigating a fly-out menu easier, hidden links should not be part of the keyboard navigation by default and also hidden from assistive technologies.
-They should only show up when requested by the user.
+To make navigating a fly-out menu easier, invisible links should be hidden completely from the page.
+They should only show up when requested by the user to minimize unnecessary and potentially confusing keyboard interaction and not read out by screen readers.

 Usually the first-level menu items are links to individual pages whether they have a submenu or not.
-Items containing a submenu should be marked in a way that is obvious.
+It is important to be able to distinguish menu items with and without sub menus, both visually and in code.
 In the following example, only the SpaceBears menu item has a submenu:

 {::nomarkdown}
 <%= sample_start('show-overflow') %>